- NAIC Report: 2017 Summer National Meeting

 - August 30, 2017 | Authors: Cynthia R. Shoss; Alexander F. L. Sand; Patrick J. Gennardo; Daren L. Moreira; Ling Ling; B. Scott Burton; John S. Pruitt; Mary Jane Wilson-Bilik; Michael R. Nelson; Kevin Finnegan; Stephen E. Roth

-- Law Firms: Eversheds Sutherland (US) LLP - Washington Office; Eversheds Sutherland (US) LLP - Washington Office; Eversheds Sutherland (US) LLP - Washington Office; Eversheds Sutherland (US) LLP - New York Office
+- Law Firms: Eversheds Sutherland (US) LLP - Washington Office; Eversheds Sutherland (US) LLP - New York Office; Eversheds Sutherland (US) LLP - Atlanta Office; Eversheds Sutherland (US) LLP - New York Office; Eversheds Sutherland (US) LLP - New York Office

 The National Association of Insurance Commissioners (NAIC) met in Philadelphia, Pennsylvania for the 2017 Summer National Meeting from August 5-9.
 Commissioners, staff and interested parties alike converged in Philadelphia hoping for a busy and productive meeting ahead of what is expected to be a sparsely attended Fall National Meeting in Honolulu, Hawaii.
 The National Meetings were again dominated by themes of technological and operational change, with many meetings focused on keeping up with the rapid evolution occurring across the industry.